-Name Address E-mail Judy Crowder Comments: 547 Joffre St. Top modern looking, parking concerns Mal Tatu 618 Lampson St dow extect on our xozaty, loss of sun.
-View trookslarmonspace Height is a major concer- !
+Name Address E-mail Judy Crowder 547 Joffre St. Toomoderr , looking, parking co ncerns Mal Tatu 618 Lampson St dow extect on our xozerty, loss of sun.
+View trookslarmonspace Height is a major concer. !
 Privacy + lack of sun as well.
 Esquimelt needs more development but six stories is too high which was my major reason ing traffic too dense Ann Nightingale Comments: 547 Lampson St 0 11 Jodi Mann Confirments: Concerned about 8-618 Lampson St height of development blocks ng sunlight 4 view.
 408-1124 ESQUIMALT RD ammenneties and imp por to the proposed development, act on my residents.
 Nice design ni- licing spaces than aults is nice upok ce to see 2 \$3 bedroom units Melinda Luthy 408-1124 Esquimalt Ka William And Tolland the design cou ext door, to the proposed i - with style of the building.
-House Extra traffic concern a the corner Lampson which Esquing ut ka as well as far King and around his is too Pid.
+Harbert Extra traffic concern a the corner Lampson The HE res ut ka as well as Par king around his is too Pid.